Achievable logoAchievable logo

 One-sided limits

-Sometimes a function behaves differently depending on whether you approach a from the left or from the right.
-In that case, it helps to use one-sided limits.
+Sometimes a function behaves differently depending on whether x approaches a from the left or from the right.
+One-sided limits are used to describe these situations, with the following notation:

 • Notice the small (−) above a.
 This means x approaches a from the left (values smaller than a).